ilikeprograms/Cluckles/docs/_includes/readme.md

 ## Contributing

 I will happily accept contributions in any form, even if its just suggestions and I will have to work on them!
 Feel free to fork and submit a pull request.

+## Licence

+This project is licenced under the GPL-3.0+ Licence.
+The reason being is that I would prefer for people to contribute upstream so everyone can benefit from improvements.</p>